google/koladata/docs/api_reference.md

 Returns:
   The updated namedtuple.</code></pre>

+### `kd.functor.call_fn_normally_when_parallel(fn, *args, return_type_as=DataItem(None, schema: NONE), **kwargs)` {#kd.functor.call_fn_normally_when_parallel}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Special call that will invoke the functor normally in parallel mode.

+Normally, nested functor calls are also parallelized in parallel mode.
+This operator can be used to disable the nested parallelization for a specific call.
+Instead, the parallel evaluation will first wait for all inputs of the call to be ready, and then call the functor normally on them.
+Note that the functor must accept and return non-parallel types (DataSlices, DataBags) and not futures.
+The functor may return an iterable, which will be converted to a stream in parallel mode, or another non-parallel value, which will be converted to a future in parallel mode.
+The functor must not accept iterables as inputs, which will result in an error.

+Outside of the parallel mode, this operator behaves exactly like `functor.call`.

+Args:
+  fn: The functor to be called, typically created via kd.fn().
+  *args: The positional arguments to pass to the call.
+  return_type_as: The return type of the call is expected to be the same as
+    the return type of this expression.
+In most cases, this will be a literal of the corresponding type.
+This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice, kd.types.DataBag and kd.types.JaggedShape can also be passed here.
+  **kwargs: The keyword arguments to pass to the call.

+Returns:
+  The result of the call.</code></pre>

 ### `kd.functor.call_fn_returning_stream_when_parallel(fn, *args, return_type_as=ITERABLE[DATA_SLICE]{sequence(value_qtype=DATA_SLICE)}, **kwargs)` {#kd.functor.call_fn_returning_stream_when_parallel}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Special call that will be transformed to expect fn to return a stream.